aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/unsupportedfileformatexception/_index.md

 ---
 title: UnsupportedFileFormatException
+linktitle: UnsupportedFileFormatException
 second_title: Aspose.Words for Java API Reference
-description: Thrown during document load when the document format is not recognized or not supported by Aspose.Words.
+description: Thrown during document load when the document format is not recognized or not supported by Aspose.Words in Java.
 type: docs
-weight: 594
+weight: 596
 url: /java/com.aspose.words/unsupportedfileformatexception/
 ---